-Other events during the festival include two master classes for aspiring young artists, two scheduled open rehearsals, and two post-concert question-and-answer sessions with the musicians.
+Other events during the year include two master classes for aspiring young artists, two scheduled open rehearsals, and two post-concert question-and-answer sessions with the musicians.
 An artist-in-residence program provides free recitals in senior centers, and recreation and church halls.
 A $1,000 scholarship is awarded annually to a music student at the University of Rhode Island.

 The festival also supports a one-week Schools Outreach Program, held in late winter or early spring, that has reached thousands of school children since its inception in 1990.